Understanding Social Security Disability Benefits in Palmdale

 The Social Security Administration imposes strict eligibility criteria.
 If you did not demonstrate that your medical condition is severe enough to qualify, or you did not include all of the required documents, you would experience a denial of your claim.
 The best way to avoid making the common mistakes that result in a claim denial is to hire an experienced Palmdale SSDI lawyer.

-The appeals process begins when you receive a letter stating that the Social Security Administration has denied your application.
+The social security appeals process begins when you receive a letter stating that the Social Security Administration has denied your application.
 This letter is only the first step in what can become an extensive appeals process.
 You will be able to request a consideration of your initial Social Security Disability application, and a hearing with an Administrative Law Judge (ALJ).
 If the ALJ denies your appeal, you can appeal the decision to the Social Security Appeals Council.
 As a last resort, you can bring an appeal in federal district court.

 Social Security Hearing